 See the GUI clipping manual for details.

 All nodes are rendered in the order they are listed under the “Nodes” folder.
-The node on top of the list is drawn first and will appear behind every other node.
+The node at the top of the list is drawn first and will thus appear behind every other node.
 The last node in the list is drawn last, meaning it will appear in front of all other nodes.
-The Z-values on nodes does not control the draw order.
+Altering the Z-value on a node does not control its draw order; however, if you set the Z-value outside of your render script’s render range the node will no longer be rendered to screen.
 You can override the index ordering of nodes with layers (see below).

 Select a node and press Alt + Up/Down to move a node up or down and change its index order.